Whole Numbers and Integers

 If you do that division the old-fashioned way, you get numbers like this:

 The thing that I’m trying to point out here is that eventually, these numbers start repeating sometime after the decimal point.
 These numbers are called rational numbers.

 What happens if you have a number that doesn’t start repeating, no matter how many numbers you have?
 Take a number like the square root of 2 for example.
 This is a number that, when you multiply it by itself, results in the number 2.
 This number is approximately 1.4142.
 But, if we multiply 1.4142 by 1.4142, we get 1.99996164 – so 1.4142 isn’t exactly the square root of 2.
 In fact, if we started calculating the exact square root of 2, we’d result in a number that keeps going forever after the decimal place and never repeats.
 Numbers like this (π is another one…) that never repeat after the decimal are called irrational numbers

 All of these number types – rational numbers (which includes integers) and irrational numbers fall under the general heading of real numbers.
-The fact that these are called “real” implies immediately that there is a classification of numbers that are “unreal” – in fact this is the case, but we call them “imaginary” instead.
+The fact that these are called “real” implies immediately that there is a classification of numbers that are “unreal” – but we’ll get to that later…

 Let’s think about the idea of a square root.
 The square root of a number is another number which, when multiplied by itself is the first number.
 For example, 3 is the square root of 9 because 3*3 = 9.
 Let’s consider this a little further: a positive number muliplied by itself is a positive number (for example, 4*4 = 16… 4 is positive and 16 is also positive).
 A negative number multiplied by itself is also positive (i.e. –4*-4 = 16).